 Find the app you wish to force stop, and press the green switch next to it.
 This will disable its background activity.

-Android devices actually provide the option to force stop an app.
+The good news is that Android devices actually provide the option to force stop an app, and the process is relatively straightforward to follow too.

 Find the app you wish to force stop, and press on it.